-The first adverb quiz is for the lower grades and will test the student’s comprehension of what an adverb does.
+The first adverb quiz is for the lower grades in elementgary school and will test the student's comprehension of the function of an adverb.
 The student will be asked to identify adverbs in sentences.

-A. Instructions: Find and circle the ten adverbs in the following sentences:
+Find and circle the ten adverbs in the following sentences.

-B. Put a T for True and an F for False
+Put a T for True and an F for False.

 A: very, extremely, daily, mostly, quickly, really, slowly, lazily, up, tomorrow

 B: 1, 3, 5, 7, 9, and 10 are true; 2, 4, 6, and 8, are false.

 In this test for the upper grades, the students will not only identify adverbs but will also identify the word or words they modify.

 In the following sentences, circle the adverb and underline the word it modifies.

 Group the following adverbs according to their function:

 2. later - will finish